alw017/CSE-105-Project/Mapping Reduction Problem/writeup.md

 ## Running Examples

 To test the code yourself, install main.py and create a .txt file fully describing a Turing machine or otherwise.
+You can reference InATM.txt as an example.
 Then run `python main.py <yourfile>.txt`

 ![](./example%20running%20screenshot.png)